 1. Write a One-Sentence Summary About What You Do

-First, you want to create a one-sentence summary that describes exactly what you do.
+First, you want to write a one-sentence summary that describes exactly what you do.
 This is your elevator pitch, so you want to be clear about what you do and the industry you serve.
 Your freelance writing niche should be obvious.

 Your elevator pitch is your brief response to people when they ask what you do.
 For instance, one version of mine is – I’m a Certified Content Marketing Strategist and Freelance Blogger for businesses in the security industry.

 Being clear and descriptive will help you get each job you want because businesses will know quickly if you’re the right writer for them.

 It’s simple, describes what I do, and what my niche is – I write blog posts for companies in the security niche.
 This spiel is something you’ll say over and over again.